christophjanietz/NIDIO-Code/README.md

 Users may then contact CBS [microdata@cbs.nl](mailto:microdata@cbs.nl) to request an import of the NIDIO zip folder into their RA project environment.

-2. **ODISSEI Storage Facility within the CBS Remote Environment.** The very large NIDIO datasets **nidio\_spolis\_month\_2006\_2023.dta** and **nidio\_spolis\_month\_2006\_2023.dta** will also be stored directly within the RA environment via the ODISSEI Storage Facility.
+2. **ODISSEI Storage Facility within the CBS Remote Environment.** The very large NIDIO datasets **nidio\_spolis\_month\_2006\_2023.dta** (doi: [10.34894/YQIIQV](https://portal.odissei.nl/dataset.xhtml?persistentId=doi:10.34894/YQIIQV)) and **nidio\_spolis\_month\_2006\_2023.dta** (doi: [10.34894/63XWJB](https://portal.odissei.nl/dataset.xhtml?persistentId=doi:10.34894/63XWJB)) will also be stored directly within the RA environment via the ODISSEI Storage Facility.
 Researchers at ODISSEI member organisations can request access to these files in their own RA projects (which is free of charge).
 Projects intending to use these NIDIO datasets need to have access to the original CBS microdata topic (SPOLIS) in their project.
 The usual fee for accessing the data applies.
 We expect these files to be available by January 2025.

 ### Licence Apache-2
 Copyright NIDIO Christoph Janietz